GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v2.rst

    {% if previous_versions_list | length > 0 %}

    Versions are numbered using the `Semantic Versioning <semver_>`_ scheme (Major.Minor.Patch).
-This list may include name changes and predecessor products.
+Note that this list may include name changes and predecessor products.

    .. _semver: https://semver.org/